iamkarthikbk/eudyptula/README.md

 Always send submissions in from this email address, the one that you signed up with, emails from any other address will be silently discarded.
-If you need to change email addresses in the future, just email me and tell me your existing id (a24a6bdd6a14), your original email address, and your new email address, and it will be changed.
+If you need to change email addresses in the future, just email me and tell me your existing id (YOUR_ID), your original email address, and your new email address, and it will be changed.

 When you submit a task, you will receive an autoresponse saying where